Session 12: Prophets & Prophecy Part 3

 Some Christians take many of the promises of hope in Jeremiah, and indeed all of scripture, as a vision of what life will be like when Jesus returns and God renews the earth.
 In terms of doctrine this is known as eschatology.
 In terms of spritiuatlity it can lead to a dismisal of a lot of what is wrong in terms of both social justice and climate change because there is a feeling that nothing will change because of our fallen nature, but eventually God will come and make all things new.
 What are your thoughts about this and how do the promises of hope express themselves in your journey of faith?

 Spend some time prayerfully thinking about what you have discovered in this session.
 What are the most significant things for you?
 How might you use what you have learned in your own faith journey?
-Write this down in your learning journal and be prepared to share it at the next Study Day.
+Write this down in your learning journal.

 Blessed are you, Lord our God, all things come from you: